Latrodectus hesperus

-Latrodectus hesperus, the western black widow spider or western widow, is a venomous spider species found in western regions of North America.
+Latrodectus hesperus, the Western Black Widow Spider or Western Widow, is a venomous spider species found in western regions of North America.
 The female's body is 14–16 mm (1/2 in) in length and is black, often with an hourglass-shaped red mark on the lower abdomen.
-This "hourglass" mark can be yellow, and on rare occasions, white.
-The male of the species is around half this length and generally a tan color with lighter striping on the abdomen.
-The population was previously described as a subspecies of Latrodectus mactans and it is closely related to the northern species Latrodectus variolus.
-The species, as with others of the genus, build irregular or "messy" webs: unlike the spiral webs or the tunnel-shaped webs of other spiders, the strands of a Latrodectus web have no apparent organization.
+This "hourglass" mark can be red, yellow, and on rare occasions, white.
+The male of the species is around half this length, and generally a beige color with lighter striping on the abdomen.
+The population was previously described as a subspecies of Latrodectus mactans, and it is closely related to the northern species Latrodectus variolus.
+The species, as with others of the genus, build irregular or "messy" webs.
+Unlike the spiral webs or the tunnel-shaped webs of other spiders, the strands of a Latrodectus' web have no apparent organization.